What is Citric Acid?

 - Several fungal-derived acids have significant commercial value and have found wide-ranging applications in the food, feed, pharmaceutical and polymer industries.

 A mixture of citric acid and ascorbic acid is used as a dip for oily fish to prevent surface tissue from becoming brownish and gummy, a condition known as rusting.
-Production by fermentation resulted in drastic lowering and stabilization of the price of citric acid.
+Production by fermentation resulted in drastic lowering and stabilisation of the price of citric acid.